 Mineral spirits are less toxic.

-Both mineral spirits and paint thinner are created through the distillation of petroleum, but mineral spirits are heavily refined during production to reduce toxic volatile organic compounds (VOCs) and sulfur.
+Mineral spirits are heavily refined during production to reduce toxic volatile organic compounds (VOCs) and sulfur.
 In the case of odor-free mineral spirits, which are readily available in home centers, these toxic compounds have been completely eliminated!
-These solvents allow homeowners with kids or pets to rest easy knowing they aren’t introducing as many harmful pollutants into the home during paint projects.
-Paint thinner, on the other hand, is minimally refined during production, resulting in a solvent that retains most of its original toxic VOCs like toluene and benzene.
+These solvents allow homeowners with kids or pets to rest easy, knowing they aren’t introducing as many harmful pollutants into the home during paint projects.
+Many other paint thinners, on the other hand, are minimally refined during production, resulting in a solvent that retains most of its original toxic VOCs like toluene and benzene.

 Mineral spirits are less smelly.

-While mineral spirits and paint thinner both emit an unpleasant kerosene-like odor due to the VOCs they contain, the lower VOC content in mineral spirits means its odor is less potent (or nonexistent in the case of odor-free mineral spirits).
-Meanwhile, paint thinner comes with a more noxious odor that takes a while to air out.
-Smelly or not, do-it-yourselfers should wear a respirator and work in a well-ventilated area when handling either solvent since the fumes emitted by each can negatively affect respiratory health if inhaled in high enough concentrations.
+While mineral spirits and other paint thinners all emit an unpleasant kerosene-like odor due to the VOCs they contain, the lower VOC content in mineral spirits means its odor is less potent (or nonexistent in the case of odor-free mineral spirits).
+Meanwhile, other paint thinners come with a more noxious odor that takes a while to air out.
+Smelly or not, do-it-yourselfers should wear a respirator and work in a well-ventilated area when handling any solvent since fumes can negatively affect respiratory health if inhaled in high enough concentrations.

 Paint thinner is cheaper.

-A gallon of mineral spirits goes for $10 on average, and odor-free mineral spirits costs on the order of $15 per gallon—nearly double the cost of paint thinner at a mere $8 per gallon.
-Mineral spirits require extra energy to purify and achieve s more refined content, accounting for its higher average cost.
-Meanwhile, the less labor-intensive production process for paint thinner turns out a less refined composition at a lower cost.
-Now, that cost differential may seem significant at first blush, but it’s minimal in the scheme of things.
-Cleaning paintbrushes or thinning paint for a furniture refresh typically requires no more than four to six ounces of solvent, so you shouldn’t need to purchase either mineral spirits or paint thinner in bulk amounts or very frequently.
+A gallon of mineral spirits goes for $10 on average, and odor-free mineral spirits costs on the order of $15 per gallon—nearly double the cost of many paint thinners at $8 per gallon.
+Mineral spirits require extra energy to purify and achieve a more refined content, accounting for its higher average cost.
+Meanwhile, the less labor-intensive production process for other paint thinners turns out a less-refined composition at a lower cost.
+Now that cost differential may seem significant at first blush, but it’s minimal in the scheme of things.
+Cleaning paint brushes or thinning paint for a furniture refresh typically requires no more than four to six ounces of solvent, so you shouldn’t need to purchase either any type of paint thinner in bulk amounts or very frequently.
 So, the higher cost of odor-free mineral spirits may be worth it if optimal indoor air quality is a priority for you.

 Mineral spirits are more effective.

-It’s true that both mineral spirits and paint thinners can be used to dissolve paint from brushes or rollers (simply soak the painting utensil directly in the solvent*) or to thin overly viscous paint (mix directly into the paint in the ratio of one part solvent per three parts paint).
+Any type of paint thinner can be used to dissolve paint from brushes or rollers (simply soak the painting utensil directly in the solvent*) or to thin overly viscous paint (mix directly into the paint in the ratio of one part solvent per three parts paint).
 But here, too, mineral spirits is more desirable.
-It boasts a slower rate of evaporation; paint thinned with mineral spirits dries into a slightly smoother, more level coat on surfaces than paint thinned with faster-evaporating paint thinner.
+It boasts a slower rate of evaporation, and paint thinned with mineral spirits dries into a slightly smoother, more level coat on surfaces than paint thinned with faster-evaporating paint thinner.